exonum/exonum-java-binding/exonum-java-binding/core/rust/ejb-app/TUTORIAL.md

 ### Step 1.
 Configure Environment

-`EJB_ROOT` used in examples of this section corresponds to the Java Binding root directory.
+`APP_ROOT` used in examples of this section corresponds to the directory with unpacked EJB App.

 #### `LD_LIBRARY_PATH`